bgoonz/web-dev-notes-resource-site/2-content/work-life/Open-Source/Starting an Open Source Project.md

 There is no one right answer to this question.
 You may have multiple goals for a single project, or different projects with different goals.

 If your only goal is to show off your work, you may not even want contributions, and even say so in your README.
-On the other hand, if you do want contributors, you’ll invest time into clear documentation and making newcomers feel welcome.
+On the other hand, if you do want contributors, you'll invest time into clear documentation and making newcomers feel welcome.

 As your project grows, your community may need more than just code from you.
 Responding to issues, reviewing code, and evangelizing your project are all important tasks in an open source project.

 While the amount of time you spend on non-coding tasks will depend on the size and scope of your project, you should be prepared as a maintainer to address them yourself or find someone to help you.

-**If you’re part of a company open sourcing a project,** make sure your project has the internal resources it needs to thrive.
-You’ll want to identify who’s responsible for maintaining the project after launch, and how you’ll share those tasks with your community.
+**If you're part of a company open sourcing a project,** make sure your project has the internal resources it needs to thrive.
+You'll want to identify who's responsible for maintaining the project after launch, and how you'll share those tasks with your community.

 If you need a dedicated budget or staffing for promotion, operations and maintaining the project, start those conversations early.